Customize Consent Preferences

 According to a Fawcett Society Report published to mark Equal Pay Day on 20 November 2022, women on average took home £564 less per month than men this year.
 Also, 35% of women said they were prevented from working due to a lack of affordable childcare.
 The report includes a number of recommendations for the government to help more women join the workforce.
 Some of these include better Gender Pay Gap reporting, banning employers from asking salary history questions during interviews and providing affordable childcare options.

-Karishma Charlwood, another consultant on our all-female cohort of Tech Returners mentioned the support she received from FDM whilst balancing her training with childcare.
+Karishma Charlwood, a consultant on our all-female cohort of Tech Returners, mentioned the support she received from FDM whilst balancing her training with childcare.

 The pandemic has created a greater emphasis on hybrid and flexible working arrangements, which has made it easier for more women to return to work.